wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The difference between cDNA (two-color) and oligonucleotide (one-color) microarray analysis.
 Credits: modified from {cite}`microarrays_2007`.
 :::
+%#% Figure microarrays is under copyright by Elsevier.
+Unable to use this image for free.
 There are two main competing types of microarrays: cDNA and oligonucleotide arrays.
 While the principles are the same, they differ in production and use (as illustrated in {numref}`microarrays`):